kubernetes/enhancements/keps/sig-api-machinery/3157-watch-list/README.md

 Step 2b: What happens when new events are received while the cacheWatcher is sending initial data?

 The cacher maintains a list of all current watchers (cacheWatcher) and a separate goroutine (dispatchEvents) for delivering new events to the watchers.
-New events are added via the cacheWatcher.nonblockingAdd method that adds an event to the cacheWatcher.incoming channel.
+New events are added via the cacheWatcher.nonblockingAdd method that adds an event to the cacheWatcher.input channel.
-The cacheWatcher.incoming is a buffered channel and has a different size for different Resources (10 or 1000).
+The cacheWatcher.input is a buffered channel and has a different size for different Resources (10 or 1000).
-Since the cacheWatcher starts processing the cacheWatcher.incoming channel only after sending all initial events it might block once its buffered channel tips over.
+Since the cacheWatcher starts processing the cacheWatcher.input channel only after sending all initial events it might block once its buffered channel tips over.
 In that case, it will be added to the list of blockedWatchers and will be given another chance to deliver an event after all nonblocking watchers have sent the event.
 All watchers that have failed to deliver the event will be closed.